Logic Circuit, 2022

 Digital computers operate on the simple principle of manipulating on and off signals to perform logic functions.
 Over time, various methods have been used to generate these signals, including mechanical devices, electromagnetic relays, vacuum tubes, transistors, and integrated circuits.
 In September 1960, Isy Haas and Lionel Kattner introduced the first production version of the Micrologic "F" element flip-flop planar IC.
 The advent of integrated circuits replaced transistors, significantly reducing the size of computers and marking an evolution that brought about dramatic improvements in speed, cost efficiency, and everyday usage.

-Logic Circuit (2022) is a painting that depicts this breakthrough, celebrating a key moment in technological development.
-The composition is centered around a prominent circle, with irregular blue edges that sharply contrast with the precise lines and shapes within.
-The mottled black and blue lead us to the deep channels etched into the back of a silicon wafer after corrosion, filled with non-conductive epoxy resin.
+Logic Circuit (2022) is a painting that captures this pivotal moment of technological breakthrough, paying tribute to a key milestone in the history of innovation.
+The composition centers around a circular form, with precise internal lines depicting the etched channels on the back of a silicon wafer, filled with non-conductive epoxy resin.
 The tension between order and irregularity enhances the visual appeal, creating an engaging experience.
 Through Logic Circuit, Tan Mu blends technological aesthetics with artistic expression, exploring the transformation of materials and technology, and their connection to humanity's progress.

 Q: How does the physicality of precise lines and silicon wafer etching influence your representation of these materials in the artwork?

-Tan Mu: I am deeply fascinated by the connection between art and technology through these materials.
-Chips are essential for creating the "on and off" switches in logical circuits.
+Tan Mu: The softened edges and darkened spots on worn and eroded chips evoke an organic quality, reminiscent of anatomical brain imagery.
 Through painting, my intention extends beyond documenting technological and material milestones; I strive to reveal the striking parallels between their physical properties and the intricate internal structures of our brains.
 For instance, in works like MRI (2021) and Synapse (2023), I explore how neurons form connections through synapses, akin to chips that transmit information via switches.
-The softened edges and darkened spots on worn and eroded chips evoke an organic quality, reminiscent of anatomical brain imagery.
 My work underscores this shared essence, demonstrating how the physical patterns and characteristics of these materials echo the switching mechanisms inherent in both biological and technological systems.
 This connection emphasizes their pivotal roles in the processes of information transmission, programming, and memory, bridging the material and the cerebral in a unified narrative.

 Q: The transformation of technology from bulky machines to small, efficient components has radically changed our lives.
 How has this evolution influenced the way we interact with technology?